nitindermohan/oak-new-docs/content/docs/concepts/high-level-architecture.md

 {{< svg "concepts/orchestration/arch-root" >}}

 The above image describes the components of the root orchestrator.
-Each component is deployed as a separate service and docker-compose is used to integrate and run them.
+Each component is deployed as a separate service and docker compose plugin is used to integrate and run them.

 * The **System Manager** is the interface by which users access the system as an application deployment platform.
 It exposes 2 sets of APIs: